nico151999/high-availability-expense-splitter/README.md

 ## General notes
 - Dockerfiles are expected to have the repository root as their context
-- environment variables can be set by creating a .env file (a sample `.env.dist` file is provided)
+- environment variables can be set by creating a .env file (a copy of `.env.default` overriding the default values)

 ## Adding a service
 TODO: explain